1994-First NFIS Family Specialists

 Lee Anna Richards has worked for NFIS for 10 years.
 I was born and raised on a small farm near Lake Huron in Northern Michigan.
 I come from a blended family and am the oldest of 7 children.
 As a child I enjoyed Girl Scouts, Softball and playing the saxophone.
 After graduation, I moved to the Detroit area to attend college for business management and accounting.
 My family had experienced some events which made me re-think the classes I was taking.
 Before long I was enthralled with lectures about psychology and human behavior.
 After moving back north, I transferred to Saginaw Valley State University and began the Social Work Program, completing an internship at Ogemaw County Department of Human Services.
 I wanted to continue to live in my small hometown and practice social work, which made for very few options.
 I was married and working as a preschool teacher, while continuing my education in Youth Services and Sociology, when my past intern supervisor contacted me about a position with Northern Family Intervention Services.
 Upon being hired, I knew that it was going to be more than a job and after a decade I still feel this way.
 The opportunity to learn from co-workers and other professionals, along with each and every family I work directly with, is priceless.
 I stay busy in my free time with my two sons.
 We love being outside, gardening and playing at the river.
 My long term plan is to just continuing learning about the world and people around me, and hopefully make a change for the better while at it.

 Karen Ross, as a child, always dreamed of working with the special needs population.
 She pursued her degree in Therapeutic Recreation from Central Michigan University.
 She moved to Orlando where her internship took her.
 She worked at Orlando General Hospital in the adolescent psychiatric unit.
 After getting tired of the relentless humidity and heat, she moved back to Northern Michigan.
 After working with that population, Karen knew that she wanted to work with children in the mental health field.
 She applied at Northern Family Intervention Services and has been there for 21 years!
 During that 21 years Karen was grandfathered into the Social Worker field and received her LBSW.
 Karen has enjoyed the various programs that she has been able to work in with the agency.
 Her passion is keeping families together and empowering them to make a change for the better.
 In her spare time she loves to spend time with her husband and her daughter.
 She enjoys going cross country with her husband on their motorcyle.
 Her favorite trip on the bike was last year when they went to Nova Scotia.
-Her daughter Allison is a junior at Central Michigan University also getting her degree in Social Work and will be getting her masters degree.
+Her daughter Allison graduated from Central Michigan University and is working on her Master's Degree in Social Work.
 Another one of Karen’s passions besides her work at NFIS is rescuing and helping animals especially dogs.
 She has rescued three golden retrievers and is planning on retiring someday and having a dog sanctuary.
 Her favorite quote is “Be the change that you wish to see in the world.”

 Martha Troy is the Administrative Assistant since 2-8-2010 for NFIS, (aka….
 Data Diva, Staff Cheerleader and Arts & Crafts Specialist!)
 Seriously… Martha was adopted as an infant by a Methodist Minister and his wife and annoying older brother.
 Martha raised 3 beautiful daughters and now has the pleasure of now having 3 ACTIVE Grandsons…FYI: Girls & Boys are not the same!).
 Although, Martha is not out working in the homes and schools to support the families NFIS works with she loves the NFIS “Family Staff” and is inspired by the work the Family Specialist’s and Therapist’s do.
 Martha has found her place at NFIS being the SUPPORT for the staff, whether it be a client’s phone number, address, send more resources or even just an ear to listen about their day.
 She also has a passion for office supplies and surprises staff with smiley stickers and inspirational quotes amid their documentation packets.
 Finally, Martha realizes her NFIS Co-Workers have helped her find a special joy.
 As quoted by Confucius, “Choose a job you love, and you will never have to work a day in your life.”
 NFIS is A JOY not A JOB for Martha.